jtlindsey/ruby-bank-atm/README.md

 Some prompts may be commented out and replaced with hard code while in progress.
 Entering in the wrong ATM Card key once will exit program.
 Entering in the wrong Pin 3 times will exit program.

+Error handling for many features have not been requested or added including:

+- Checking available funds when making payment from account
+- Unacceptable key entry not relevant to presented menu list item